GimhaniHM/Go-Technical-Assessment/README.md

 - **Monthly sales volume** visualization
 - **Top 30** regions by revenue and items sold

-This backend reads a 13-column CSV file into memory, aggregates on demand, and serves JSON via Gin REST endpoints.
+This backend reads a multi-million‑row CSV (~5 M+ records) using buffered streaming, then uses Go concurrency (worker pool + goroutines + channels) to preprocess data in parallel.
+It aggregates results into summarized slices and serves them as JSON via Gin REST endpoints, ensuring memory efficiency and fast response times under 10 seconds.
+Go’s buffered I/O, pooling, and optimized data structures are used to maintain high throughput.

 ---